 Business Shuttles: There are two business-operated shuttles that are free and open to the public:

 Maps: Find your way around using the Bicycle and Walking Map of Alameda published by Bike Walk Alameda.
-Hard copies of the map can be found at many locations around town.
+Hard copies of the 2021 map can be found at many locations around town.
+The 2015 map can be found online here.
 Find a route using Google bikeways map.
 Use these maps to ride the Bay Trail, or loop around Bay Farm Island.

 Education: Increase your bicycling safety skills with a FREE class or workshop, targeted to adults, teens and families offered by Bike East Bay.

 E-Bikes: For people who live and/or work in Alameda, here are three electric bike rebate programs to look into.
 And, for everyone, find out more about e-bike rebates across the Bay Area and beyond here.